Felienne/LiveSpreadsheets/paper.md

 The `put` actions are anchored at absolute, zero-based coordinates $\langle column, row\rangle$.
 Formula expressions are written in prefix notation.
+Addition is represented by the `add` constructor, division by `div`, and literals by `lit`.
-The `ref` expression is a relative cell reference, where the numbers indicate column resp. row offsets from the current cell.
+The `ref` expression is a relative cell reference, where the numbers indicate column and row offsets from the current cell, respectively.

 To model copy-paste tracking, `copy` actions are explicitly modeled.
 For instance, the following two actions copy the formula for computing the average in D2 down to D3 and D4[^2]: